-At least once every three years, Bridges PCS will conduct a Triennial Progress Assessment and develop a report that reviews each Bridges PCS schools' compliance with this LWP.
-This assessment and report will include a full description of the progress made in attaining the goals of Bridges PCS's LWP.
+At least once every three years, Bridges PCS will conduct a Triennial Progress Assessment and develop a report that reviews Bridges' compliance with this LWP.
+This assessment and report will include a full description of the progress made in attaining the goals of Bridges PCS LWP.

-The positions/persons responsible for managing the triennial assessment and report is the Assistant Principal.
+The positions/persons responsible for managing the triennial assessment and report is/are Olivia Smith, Founding Director, & Georgia Vergos, Chief Operating Officer.

 The above referenced individual will monitor Bridges PCS schools' compliance with this LWP and develop the triennial progress reports by utilizing, among other tools, the annual LEA self-evaluations described in the above section.
-Bridges PCS schools will actively notify households/families of the availability of the triennial progress report.
+Bridges PCS will actively notify households/families of the availability of the triennial progress report.